-The Vision Sciences Society announces the 2020-2021 inaugural members of The Student/Postdoc Advisory Committee!
+The Vision Sciences Society announces the 2020-2021 inaugural members of The Student-Postdoc Advisory Committee (SPC)!

 Stacey Aston is a postdoctoral researcher in Durham University’s Psychology Department.
 In her research, she studies visual and multi-sensory information integration for human perception and decision making.
-Stacey joined SPArC to have a positive impact on the VSS experience for student and postdoc members.
-She is sure that the newly formed SPArC committee will be a valuable asset to the VSS team as they work to enrich the VSS programme with many more development and networking opportunities.
+Stacey joined SPC to have a positive impact on the VSS experience for student and postdoc members.
+She is sure that the newly formed SPC committee will be a valuable asset to the VSS team as they work to enrich the VSS program with many more development and networking opportunities.

 Kathryn Bonnen (Chair)